pauleveritt/antidote-book/docs/pluggable_app/replace.md

 MegaStore provides, out-of-the-box (OOTB), a `Greeting` via a bundled plugin.
 Let's show how the site can override this without having to fork the built-in `Greeting` nor any callers.

+- Back out of the salutation change in extend
 - Start with a testing change
 - Change the plugin to declare its `DefaultGreeting` as the...default.
 - Link to the docs for this